PCBcycle

 © Fraunhofer IIS

-The system is capable of identifying individual components in a PCB.
-This enables raw materials to be evaluated automatically.
+The system is capable of identifying individual components on a printed circuit board.
+This enables automated evaluation of the raw material value.

 © Fraunhofer IIS